syrianarchive/sudanesearchive-investigations/investigations/omdurman.md

 ## What Happened?

 On June 30 2019, protesters assembled across Sudan.
 Twenty-eight cities across Sudan witnessed major [protests](https://www.sudanesearchive.org/en/investigations/june30mapping.html).
 Our investigation team verified [reports](https://www.sudanesearchive.org/en/investigations/june30mapping.html) of violence in 9 major cities.
-The CCSD put the total death toll at  eight, in addition to more than 148 injuries.
+The CCSD put the total death toll at nine, in addition to more than 148 injuries.

 The city of [Omdurman](https://www.google.com/maps/place/Omdurman,+Sudan/@15.6424713,32.315402,11z/data=!3m1!4b1!4m5!3m4!1s0x168e8bf303b5ade3:0xffa2d3531b1ae48f!8m2!3d15.6475782!4d32.4806894), one of the three cities compromising Khartoum the capital, sits across the river from Khartoum, about 8 kilometers from where the sit-in was held.
 It witnessed a number of major protests since the start of the uprising in December 2018.
 Districts such as [Ombada](https://goo.gl/maps/mchVjCwooTP4k8Et7) [Al- Abasiya](https://goo.gl/maps/A1yVTXxRCEoWCKnH6), [Abu-Rof](https://goo.gl/maps/no5qXwus8qvRgrmJ8), [Wad-Nubawi](https://goo.gl/maps/5mcFUeNHmoZf5cGj6), and [Al-Muhandseen](https://goo.gl/maps/hpoSbLCd7BUs3qHu5) were particularly the scene of large assembly of crowds calling for regime change.